 (t) decision (approved/not approved);

 (u) decision date.

+National land use classification: subsec (1)(h). when national issues, the municipality must amend as part of the review process

-Replacement and consolidation of amendment scheme
+Consolidation of amendment scheme

-(1) The Municipality may of its own accord in order to replace or consolidate an amendment scheme or several amendment schemes, map(s), annexure(s) or schedule(s) of the approved land use scheme, of more than one property, prepare a certified copy of documentation as the Municipality may require, for purposes of replacing or consolidating the said amendment scheme(s), which consolidated or replacement amendment scheme must from the date of the signing thereof, be in operation; provided that:
+(1) The Municipality may of its own accord in order to consolidate an amendment scheme or several amendment schemes, map or several maps, annexure or several annexures or schedule or several schedules of the approved land use scheme, of more than one property, prepare a certified copy of documentation as the Municipality may require, for purposes of consolidating the said amendment scheme(s), which consolidated amendment scheme must from the date of the signing thereof, be in operation; provided that:

-(a) such replacement and consolidation must not take away any land use rights granted in terms of an approved land use scheme, for purposes of implementation of the land use rights and may include a provision for consolidation of property for purposes of consolidating land use schemes; provided that if a consolidation is required, the Municipality only do so after consultation with the owner(s).
+(a) such consolidation must not take away any land use rights granted in terms of an approved land use scheme, for purposes of implementation of the land use rights and may include a provision for consolidation of property for purposes of consolidating land use schemes; provided that if a consolidation is required, the Municipality only do so after consultation with the owner(s).

 (b) after the Municipality has signed and certified a consolidation or replacement amendment scheme, it must publish it in the Provincial Gazette.